truongpx396/mantu-new-wiki/mobile_erp/development/foundation/architecture.md

 ## <span style='color:#e67e22;'> Description </span>
 ### <span style='color:#424241;'> Structure </span>

-This architecture is divided into 7 main layers, each of them being in charge of a specifc scope of the application.
+> This architecture is divided into 7 main layers, each of them being in charge of a specifc scope of the application.
+{.is-info}

-Every layer can only reference itself or the layer(s) just **directly** (not more than one level) below it.
+> Every layer can only reference itself or the layer(s) just **directly** (not more than one level) below it.
+{.is-warning}

-Next to these, there is one last layer, the *Cross* layer, which does not follow the previous constraints and is accessible by any other layer.
+> Next to these, there is one last layer, the *Cross* layer, which does not follow the previous constraints and is accessible by any other layer.
 Normally you do not need it in your application but be aware that it exists.
+{.is-success}

 ![layered-architecture.png](/layered-architecture.png)